tldr-pages/tldr/pages/common/mycli.md

 > A command line client for MySQL that can do auto-completion and syntax highlighting.

-- Connect local database with port 3306 and current user's username:
+- Connect to a local database on port 3306, using the current user's username:

 `mycli {{database_name}}`